Navan railway station: History

 The station served the centre of the town, and was on the branch line between Drogheda and Oldcastle, which was opened by the Dublin and Drogheda Railway in 1850 and became part of the Great Northern Railway in 1876.
-The station was one of two serving the town, the other being Navan Junction, which served as the main station and was on two separate routes.
+The station was one of two serving the town, the other being Navan Junction, which served as the main station and was on the junction of the Clonsilla-Kingscourt and Drogheda-Oldcastle branch lines.
 Navan station was much smaller, with a single bi-directional platform serving the single track.

-Navan station, along with the branch line, was closed in 1958 to passenger services.
-However, the station remains relatively intact, with several freight trains per day still serving the station to and from the Tara Mine.
+Navan station, along with the branch line, was closed in on 14 April 1958 to passenger services when the Oldcastle line lost its passenger traffic.
+The station was still open for goods until 7 March 1977, however, the station remains relatively intact, with several freight trains per day still serving the station to and from the Tara Mine.

 Proposals

 In 2007 the campaign group Rail Users Ireland called for the restoration of passenger services on the Oldcastle line - as a commuter service between Navan and Dublin.
 This was because the planned passenger Dublin-Navan railway line from Clonsilla, which is expected to use the Midland Great Western Railway alignment, will not reach Navan until undetermined future time.
 Rail Users Ireland's proposal was for Navan station to be reopened and two new stations (Navan East and Duleek) to be built, allowing a commuter service of 65 minutes into Dublin.

+In 2024, the line was again proposed for reopening by the Commuter North Rail Users Group, who suggested it could be renamed the "Boyne Valley Railway" and provide a train service to Navan and tie in to the DART+ scheme, as the direct line to Dublin is not expected to open until at least 2036.